 I am great.

-Such a commending job for our country.
+Such a commanding job for our country.

-And second, about Kim Zhirun.
+And second, about Kim Jong-un.

-So he can hide a nook.
+He is stolen kind of, so he can hide a nook.

 He will never give up this nook.

-He has not done not giving one penny.
+He has not done that.

 The only help we'll give them is the help in dismantling the nuclear program.

-And my guess is he'll show up right uh.
+And my guess is he'll show up.

-But that's not gonna change.
+But that's not going to change.

-Trump is not Trump is not Obama.
+Trump is not Obama.

 He's not Clinton.

-I have a great fate in our president, and that he's doing commending jobs, and you, and you sacrifice yourself, and that you speak for us, and you fight for us and be the liberals.
+And you, and you sacrifice yourself, and you speak for us, and you fight for us.

-Liberals in Korea, same thing.
+And these liberals, liberals in Korea, same thing.

-You know something though.
+You know something, though?

 Lady Sim, let me tell you something.